tjj9020/kinable/PROJECT_PLAN.md

         *   Store provider endpoint latency and availability metrics by region
         *   Design configuration schema to support region-specific settings
     *   **Definition of Done (Initial)**:
         *   Abstraction layer for multiple providers is in place.
+[COMPLETED for BaseAIModelProvider and OpenAIModelProvider]
         *   Unit tests (using mocks for OpenAI SDK and DynamoDB) for `OpenAIModelProvider` and `ConfigurationService` pass.
+[COMPLETED for OpenAIModelProvider, Pending for ConfigurationService against real DB]
+        *   API keys are retrieved from AWS Secrets Manager by the `OpenAIModelProvider`.
+[COMPLETED]
-        *   **Pending**: `/v1/chat` endpoint successfully returns AI responses using the real OpenAI API via the updated `OpenAIModelProvider`.
+        *   **Pending**: `/v1/chat` endpoint successfully returns AI responses using the real OpenAI API via the updated `OpenAIModelProvider` (depends on `ConfigurationService` and router logic).
         *   **Pending**: Configuration management system uses the actual `ProviderConfiguration` DynamoDB table, not mock data, via the updated `ConfigurationService`.
-        *   **Pending**: API keys are retrieved from AWS Secrets Manager by the `OpenAIModelProvider`.
-        *   **Pending**: Integration tests confirm real API communication with OpenAI and real DynamoDB interaction for configuration.
+        *   **Pending**: Integration tests for `ConfigurationService` (real DynamoDB interaction).
+Unit tests for `OpenAIModelProvider` logic are complete.
     *   **Commit Point**: After chat router implementation, interface/provider development, and testing.
     *   **Lessons Learned**:
         *   When deploying serverless applications with monorepo workspace dependencies, special care is needed to properly bundle dependencies instead of relying on symlinks which don't work in AWS Lambda.